lerndevops/ansible/inventory/README.md

 > **It follows the INI format and tells Ansible whether the remote host or hosts provided by the user are genuine or not.**

+> **`An INI file is a configuration file for computer software that consists of a text-based content with a structure and syntax comprising key-value pairs for properties, and sections that organize the properties.`**

 > **Ansible can run its tasks against multiple hosts in parallel.
 To do this, you can directly pass the list of hosts to Ansible using an inventory file.**

 > **Ansible allows you to group your hosts in the inventory file; the file passes the group name to Ansible.
 Ansible will search for that group in the inventory file and run its tasks against all the hosts listed in that group.**